timjbruce/reinvent_cvra_bootcamp/README.md

 #### Instructions

-1. Download the IoT Device Simulator CloudFormation template using the following link [iot-device-simulator.yaml](iot-device-simulator.yaml).
+1. To deploy the IoT Device Simulator into your account click the following link [iot-device-simulator.yaml](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://s3.amazonaws.com/cvra-deepdrive-us-east-1-683617902415/iot-device-simulator.yaml&stackName=IoT-Device-Sim)
-2. From the AWS Console select **CloudFormation** from the services menu.

-> Note.
-Please make sure you are in the US-EAST-1 region.

-3. Click on **Create Stack**
-4. Select the **Upload a template to Amazon S3** radio button and then click **Choose File** and select the iot-device-simulator.yaml file you download from Step 1.
-5. Click **Next**
-6. Name the Stack **IoT-Device-Sim**, enter your name and a email address.
-Click **Next**
+2. Enter a username and Email address in the dialog boxes.

 **Please note that you will need to enter an Email address you have access to in the workshop.
 Once the stack has deployed you will receive an Email with login instructions for the Web portal.**

-7. Accept all the defaults and click **Next**
-8. Tick the acknowledge box at the bottom of the page and click on **Create**
+3. Tick the acknowledge box at the bottom of the page and click on **Create**

 The Stack will now deploy, you can check the status via the CloudFormation page.
 If the IoT Device Simulator CloudFormation Template fails to deploy due to a Permissions issue on ECS, just delete the Stack and re-deploy it again.